gustonator/atrea-temp-stats/README.md

-# ATREA Temp stats
+# ATREA RA5 Temp stats

-Python script to tead temp values from ATREA unit and upload to MySQL DB </br> </br>
+Python script to tead temp values from ATREA RA5 recuperation unit and upload to MySQL DB </br> </br>

 ## Prerequisites
 To use atrea temp stats, you need first a `secrets.py` file with following content: